ernestwafu/UninstallMcAfee/README.md

 # UninstallMcAfee
-Simple batch script to remove McAfee
+Simple batch script that removes McAfee from a machine

 This is a simple batch file that kills McAfee's processes and remove agent / registry key entries.